jmeinlschmidt/rxjs-fsm/README.md

 ![](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e5079.svg?style=flat-square)

-⚠️ *This package is not yet released!*
+> :warning: This package is not yet released!

 This package provides a set of tools for utilizing complete deterministic finite automata (Finite state machine) in RxJS with a focus on functional programming.
 Allowing developers to efficiently manage complex state machines in context of reactive programming.